ably/ably-js-react-native/README.md

 # [Ably](https://www.ably.io)

+A React Native client library for [Ably Realtime](https://www.ably.io), a realtime data delivery platform.

-This repo is wrapper for [ably-js](https://github.com/ably/ably-js) that adds a dependency used by react-native.
-See [that repo](https://github.com/ably/ably-js) for the readme for ably-js.
+This repo is a wrapper for the [ably-js client library](https://github.com/ably/ably-js) which introduces a dependency needed by [React Native](https://facebook.github.io/react-native/).
+See the [ably-js README](https://github.com/ably/ably-js) for usage details of the [ably-js client library](https://github.com/ably/ably-js).

-For complete API documentation, see the [ably documentation](https://ably.io/documentation).
+For complete API documentation, see the [Ably Realtime documentation](https://www.ably.io/documentation).

-## For react-native
+## How to use this library

 ### Installation from npm